i-am-bee/bee-code-interpreter/README.md

   </a>
 </p>

-A gRPC service intended as a backend for an LLM that can run arbitrary pieces of Python code.
+A HTTP service intended as a backend for an LLM that can run arbitrary pieces of Python code.

 Built from the ground up to be safe and reproducible.